NullCode1337/NullRAT/README.md

 + Designed to be very noob friendly with intuitive features:
     +- Controlled via slash commands
     +- User friendly interface
-    +- Using modern Discord API Features
+    +- Uses pagination and embed buttons, along with other neat features

-+ Supports targeting multiple victims using IP Address
++ Supports targeting multiple victims regardless of who they are

 + Created with small size and anonymity in mind!
-(7MB payload)
+(6.70MB payload)
 ```

 <h3 align=center>NullRAT Payload Features</h3>